tekkaonigiri/TR-Autonomy-0/README.md

 Example of a running version of Ubuntu

 ## Installing ROS2
-Once you have a running Ubuntu install, follow these directions to install ROS2 Humble: https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
+Once you have a running Ubuntu install, follow these directions to install ROS2 Humble (I recommend the Desktop Install): https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html

 Make sure to install using the debian packages, __not from source__!